 The idea of communicating via lamp using flashing dots and dashes from a lantern was first put into practice by Captain Philip Colomb RN in 1867.
 The ‘Colomb’ shutter was used to differentiate a beam of light into an early form of Morse code.
 With the invention of the electric Aldis Lamp (named after its inventor A.C.W.
 Aldis), the angle of the light bean became more narrow, brighter and more directional.
 This proved ideal for ships in close convoy to communicate day and night without being spotted by U-boats.

 On 13th October 1941 Ordinary Signalman Brooks left HMS Collingwood.
-He travelled north by train to Newcastle-upon-Tyne where his first ship waited, berthed on the River Tyne.
-Under North Shields Command, in the shadow of the statue of the first Admiral Collingwood, my father went to war on HMT Southcoates.
+He travelled north to Newcastle-upon-Tyne where his first ship waited.
+Berthed on the River Tyne, under North Shields Command, in the shadow of Admiral Collingwood, my Father went to war on HMT Southcoates.